Welcome to the Classroom Academy

 Potential Higher Education Partners

-Current residents, SUNY Plattsburgh M.S.T candidates, are placed in Cambridge, Hudson Falls, Beekmantown or the WSWHE BOCES.
+Current residents, SUNY Plattsburgh M.S.T candidates, are placed in Cambridge, Hudson Falls, Beekmantown, Stillwater, Schenectady City School, or the WSWHE BOCES.

 This is the greatest teacher education program ever!!!
 This should be the only way prospective teachers are educated!" -Scott Cutaiar, Attending Teacher

-In the 2019-2020 school year we are excited to expand to additional districts and extend our higher education partnerships to both SUNY Empire State College and Sage Colleges Esteves School of Education.
+In the 2019-2020 school year we are excited to expand to additional districts, Schenectady and Stillwater, as well as welcome new higher education partners SUNY Empire State College and Sage Colleges Esteves School of Education.

 Anytime two teachers are in the classroom and work so well together, children will benefit!" ~classroom parent

 We are working to Create All the Tools You Need to Succeed!